Commerzbank, Aviva lead European shares higher after results

 Short sellers borrow a security and sell it with a view to buying it back at a lower price before returning it to the lender.

-Around 12 percent of Antofagasta’s shares available to be borrowed were out on loan at the market close on Tuesday, compared with a 2.3 percent average utilisation rate by short sellers for Britain’s FTSE 100 index, Markit data showed.
+Around 12 percent of Antofagasta’s shares available to be borrowed were out on loan at the market close on Tuesday, compared with a 2.3 percent average utilisation rate by short sellers for Britain’s FTSE 100 index.